-Late Pick-up Fee
+Late Pick-up Fee (non-base fee)

-Parents arriving late to pick-up their child will be charged a late fee.
-This late fee is to be paid directly to a teacher and is payable immediately upon arrival.
+Parents arriving late to pick-up their child will be charged a non-base late fee.
+This non-base late fee is to be paid directly to a teacher and is payable immediately upon arrival.
 Late payment fees are established as follows: